 |Select one Business Elective||3|

-No more than one 100-level economics course may be counted toward the major.
+No more than two 100-level economics courses may be counted toward the major.

 Investigative Learning Experience